nixac/vault/Beatmania IIDX/Quick Start.md

 >mv "/var/games/iidx/requirements/bmsw/bmsound-"* "/var/games/iidx/.steam/root/steamapps/common/Beatmania IIDX 28/contents/modules/"
 >mv "/var/games/iidx/requirements/spicetools/spice"* "/var/games/iidx/.steam/root/steamapps/common/Beatmania IIDX 28/contents/"
 >```
 >9.
-Apply wine patches through <a target="" href="patcher/">provided patcher</a> if there are any, in case of `LDJ-20210915` you need a Bistrover specific fix
+Apply wine patches through <a target="" href="patcher/">provided patcher</a> if there are any (do not enable wasapi shared patch), in case of `LDJ-20210915` you need a Bistrover specific fix
 >10.
 Set your monitor to target refresh rate (so 120hz for this guide), example below assumes you want game on main monitor
 >```shell
 >xrandr